niccokunzmann/open-web-calendar/docs/host/self.md

 If you run your own server, you can choose to run the Open Web Calender with Docker.
 Building, running and updating are [documented here](../docker).

+## Python Package

+You can choose to run the Open Web Calendar installed as a Python package from PyPI.
+To do this, have a look at [the documentation](../pypi).

 ## Update Notifications

 If you wish to receive notifications about new updates of the software,